kumarde/deepakwrites/source/content/_index.md

 Alliance for Musical Theatre (NAMT '22), Theo, Village Theatre, and Prospect Musicals.

-I'm a MacDowell Colony fellow and I'm currently on commision by Audible Theatre and Arena Stage.
+I'm a MacDowell Colony fellow and I'm currently on commision by Arena Stage and The Old Globe.
 <br>

 <h3> FULL-LENGTH SHOWS </h3>